Dr. Paul Brunton – About Sri Ramana Maharshi

 that is beyond merit and demerit, whose mind is joined

-in perfect Yoga with its goal, he revels (in God-consciousness),
+in perfect Yoga with its goal, he revels in God-consciousness,

-Above Stanza attributed to surendra.
+Above Stanza attributed to Sri Nitayanatha.

 Verse 23

-Kaa me janani ko me thatha.
+Kaa me jananee ko me tataha,

-Viswam tyakthwa swapna vichaaram. – 23
+Viswam tyaktwaa swapna vichaaram. – 23

 कस्त्वं कोऽहं कुत आयातः